 When it comes to training volume, more is better.
 Until it isn’t.
 Adding more work leads to diminishing returns once you reach your optimal training volume.
-You might even enter the territory of overtraining and struggle to achieve the gains you want.
+You might even enter overtraining territory and struggle to achieve the gains you want.

 Advanced lifters likely need a higher training volume, maybe 20 weekly sets per muscle or more.
 However, beginner bodybuilders will thrive on ten sets per week.
-That’s not too much and not too little, but just the right amount of stimulation for muscle hypertrophy while allowing for enough time to recover, adapt and get bigger and stronger.
+That’s not too much and not too little, but just the right amount of stimulation for muscle hypertrophy while allowing enough time to recover and adapt to get bigger and stronger.

 StrengthLog’s 3-Day Bodybuilding Split offers enough total volume for the beginner and intermediate bodybuilder to maximize muscle hypertrophy and recovery enough to realize that potential.
-It gradually increases training volume week by week so as not to overwhelm you.
-As you get accustomed to the program, you add a set here and there, which forces your muscles to adapt by growing bigger and stronger.
+It gradually increases the training volume week by week so as not to overwhelm you.
+As you get accustomed to the program, you add a set here and there the following week, which forces your muscles to adapt by growing bigger and stronger.

 At the same time, you have to balance that progression with your ability to recover.
-That ability also improves the more experienced you are, but if you add training volume and training intensity too much and too fast, you risk going over the “optimal training volume” hump into the land of diminishing returns.
+That ability also improves the more experienced you are.
+Still, if you add training volume and training intensity too fast, you risk going over the “optimal training volume” hump into the land of diminishing returns.

 StrengthLog’s 3-Day Bodybuilding Split takes the guesswork out of designing your training plan, which can be challenging without plenty of time and experience.

 Lifting heavier is another of the fundamental principles of gaining muscle.
-As you get stronger, add weight to the bar, use a heavier pair of dumbbells, or lower the pin on the machine weight stack.
-By forcing your muscles to lift more than they are used to, you also force them to grow.
+By forcing your muscles to lift more than they are used to, they have no choice but to grow.
+Add weight to the bar as you get stronger, use a heavier pair of dumbbells, or lower the pin on the machine weight stack.

 If you can’t increase the load on any given set or exercise, don’t worry.
 Simply stay with that weight until you can.
 It’s perfectly normal to stay at the same weight for weeks, even if you’re not an advanced lifter.

 Of course, you shouldn’t sacrifice good form to lift heavier.
 Only increase the weight when you can perform the indicated number of reps with proper form.
 Cheating has its place as an advanced training technique, but overall, you’ll see better results in the form of lean muscle mass if you maintain proper form most of the time.
-Train heavy, but don’t sacrifice technique in the process.
+Use heavy weights, but don’t sacrifice technique in the process.

 Feel free to decide the length of your inter-set rest periods to fit your needs and time frame.
-Resting two to three minutes is standard practice, but if you want to rest longer, that’s not bad at all.
+A two to three-minute break is standard practice, but if you want to rest longer, that’s not bad at all.
 On the contrary, it allows you to use heavier weights and achieve a greater training volume, one of the critical factors regulating muscle growth.
-Of course, the drawback is that your workouts will take much longer if you rest five minutes between every set.
+Of course, the drawback is that your workouts will take much longer if you rest for five minutes between every set.

 If time is a factor, you can reduce your rest intervals to a minute.
 That’s not an optimal approach, and you’ll have to adjust your training loads accordingly, but how long you rest between sets is not the single factor determining your progress and results.